Maurice Goldman (composer): Echoes of Yiddish Life

 In 1983, Goldman contracted cancer.
 Despite immense physical pain, he continued to sit at the piano for hours on end, determined to complete what would be his most ambitious composition to date.

 Echoes Of Yiddish Life dealt with the trials of the Jews throughout the centuries.
 The cantata included 10 original pieces.
 The most famed of these was “The Machine Song.”
 The tune depicts the blighted life of a poverty stricken man who works night and day (“I work and I work and I am a machine.”).

-Echoes Of Yiddish Life debuted on February, 1984.
+Echoes Of Yiddish Life debuted in February 1984.
 Though Goldman was too ill to attend the opening nights’ performance, he was able to view a tape of the concert from his hospital bed.

 Surrounded by friends and family, Goldman died on February 4, 1984.
 He left behind him his wife Ethel, his son Stuart Goldman and his daughter Althea.